balena-io/docs/pages/learn/develop/local-mode.md

 ## Scan the network and find your device

 Before you can get your app running on your device in local mode, you have to find your device.
 You can find the `short-uuid` and local IP address of the device from the device dashboard or by scanning the network.
-To perform a scan, login to the balena CLI and use `balena device detect` to find any local \{{ $names.os.lower \}} devices.
-All \{{ $names.os.lower \}} devices advertise themselves on the network using \[Avahi]\[avahi].
+To perform a scan, login to the balena CLI and use `balena device detect` to find any local balenaOS devices.
+All balenaOS devices advertise themselves on the network using \[Avahi]\[avahi].
 The names take the form `<short-uuid>.local`, where the `short-uuid` is the UUID you see on your device dashboard.

 **Note:** You may need administrator privileges to run `balena device detect` as it requires access to all network interfaces.